 These are all over-the-counter medications that often provide enough pain relief for wisdom tooth surgery.
 Ice packs on the jaw and a soft-food diet also help.
 When OTC medications aren’t sufficient, long-lasting anesthetics may work just as well as opioids at preventing immediate post-surgery pain.

-2. Am I or my child at risk for addiction?
+2. Am my child or I at risk for addiction?

-Have an open discussion with your dentist about the risk of drug abuse for you or your child before the procedure.
+Have an open discussion with your dentist about the risk of drug abuse for you or your child.
 If either of you feels the risk is high, push for alternative pain relief methods.

 3. Do these painkillers interact with the other medications or supplements I am taking?

-If you or your child take medications or supplements on a regular basis, discuss them with your dentist or pharmacist prior to the procedure or prior to filling the opioid prescription.
+If you or your child take medications or supplements regularly, discuss them with your dentist or pharmacist before the procedure or before filling the opioid prescription.
 Opioids can mix dangerously with other drugs, especially drugs used to treat anxiety, epilepsy, or sleeping disorders.
 The same is true for over-the-counter medications.
-Many prescription painkillers have similar ingredients to OTC painkillers, and you should not take them at the same time.
+Many prescription painkillers have similar ingredients to OTC painkillers, and you should not take them simultaneously.